jensnesten/DNN-StatArb/README.md

         return x

 ```
 Our neural network has a pyramidial architecture, with a maximum of 512 neurons in the first layers.
-This design is used to progressively reduce the dimensionality of the data as it moves through the network, allowing the network to focus on more abstract and high-level features.
+This design is used to progressively reduce the dimensionality of the data as it moves through the network, allowing it to focus on more abstract and high-level features.
 In total we have 10 layers: 5 fully connected, 4 batch normalization and 1 dropout to avoid overfitting.
-The model found in Models/model.pth and Models/scaler.plk, is trained on 4 years of 1 minute intraday data of US500 (SP500) and US30 (DJIA) with a loss of around 0.04.
+The model found in Models/model.pth and Models/scaler.plk, is trained on 4 years of 1 minute intraday data of US500 (SP500) and US30 (DJIA).

 ## Results
 ![Figure_5](https://github.com/jensnesten/DNN-StatArb/assets/42718681/86b962e7-4cf9-40e2-bf2d-19d3b881f0ed)